EteimZ/EteimZ/README.md

 # 👋🏿 Hi, I'm Eteims

-### I'm an Engineer, I love to understand how things work ...
+### I'm an autodidact, I love to understand how things work ...

 - 🔭 I'm currently fascinated by:
    - Compilers.